noahehall/theBookOfNoah/architecture/rest.md

       - values
         - public
           - indicates that a resource is cacheable by any component
          - private
           - indicates the resource is cacheable only by the client and the server
             - i.e. no intermediary can cache the resource
         - no-cache/no-store
           - indicates that a resource is not cacheable
         - max-age
-          - indicates the caching is valid up to max-age in seconods
+          - indicates the caching is valid up to max-age in seconds
           - after this, the client has to make another request
         - must-revalidate
           - indication to server to revalidate resource if max-age has passed